minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

       #.
 Update the Operator Repository

          Use ``helm repo update minio-operator`` to update the MinIO Operator repo.
-         If you set a different alias for the MinIO Operator repository, specify that to the command.
+         If you set a different alias for the MinIO Operator repository, specify that in the command instead of ``minio-operator``.
          You can use ``helm repo list`` to review your installed repositories.

          Use ``helm search`` to check the latest available chart version after updating the Operator Repo: